Applications are currently CLOSED. We welcome you to join the wait list for future intakes at this link.

 Lena Ali, Journalist

-Omar Khatib, General Coordinator, Archival Community Palestine (ACP)
+Omar Khatib, General Coordinator, Archival Community Palestine

 Ramzi Mansouri, Archive Management & Documentation, Ferhat Abbas University